Wednesday, September 5, 2018

 If every unbeliever is automatically saved just because of a lack of knowledge regarding the Person of Christ and His atonement, then the gospel that we preach would be needless.
-In fact, the concept of evangelism would be rendered nonsensical.
+The concept of evangelism would be rendered nonsensical.
 We should be making the greatest effort possible to ensure that everybody gets a chance to hear the gospel.
 We should be grateful that God has provided even one way for us to be reconciled with Him (John 14:6; Hebrews 4:14-16).

 No comments: